geirsagberg/veldrid-docs/articles/swapchains.md

 # Swapchains

 A [Swapchain](xref:Veldrid.Swapchain) is a special kind of resource that provides the ability to present rendered images to an application view or surface.
-If you want the display any rendered images in Veldrid, you need a Swapchain.
+If you want to display any rendered images in Veldrid, you need a Swapchain.

 ## Using a Swapchain